 Project Status – Draft 2 Validation

-Consultation on Draft 2 Validation will start on Tuesday, 10th December and will close at 5.00pm on Tuesday, 24th December 2019.
+Consultation on Draft 2 Validation started on Tuesday, 10th December and closed on Tuesday, 24th December 2019.

-The Draft 2 validation period will seek feedback on one qualification, one skill set and nine Units of Competency:
+The Draft 2 validation period sought feedback on one qualification, one skill set and nine Units of Competency:

 - HLT26120 Certificate II in Indigenous Environmental Health